How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 Is it too late to buy crypto?

 Markets are cyclical.
-Focus on learning custody, fees, and risk management rather than timing a perfect bottom.
+Focus on learning custody, fees, risk management, and how to avoid scams.
+Process and discipline matter more than timing your first purchase perfectly.

 How much should I start with?

 Only what you can afford to lose.
-Start small, practice deposits/withdrawals, then scale.
+Start small, practice deposits and withdrawals with a test amount, then scale gradually as you build confidence.

 Should I leave coins on an exchange?